-The permit renewal system for a 2018/19 parking permit will open at noon on 3 September 2018 and you will have until midnight on 1 October 2018 to apply for your 2018/19 permit, otherwise there is a risk of receiving a Parking Charge Notice.
+The permit renewal system for a 2019/20 parking permit will open on 2 September 2019 and you will have until midnight on 1 October 2019 to apply for your 2019/20 permit, otherwise there is a risk of receiving a Parking Charge Notice.

 Once successfully completed applicants will receive a ‘Permit Applied For’ voucher by email, which should be displayed clearly through the front windscreen until the permanent one arrives in the post.